Smallpox is a highly contagious, deeply disfiguring, and often deadly infectious disease caused by the variola virus.

 1. The Vaccine

-The Smallpox vaccine is made from a live virus called vaccinia (related to cowpox).
-It is administered using a bifurcated (two-pronged) needle that pricks the skin rapidly.
-It leaves a distinct circular scar on the upper arm.
+The Smallpox vaccine is unique.
+It is not made from the smallpox virus itself, but rather from a live, related virus called vaccinia (similar to cowpox).
+It is administered using a specialized bifurcated (two-pronged) needle that pricks the skin rapidly.
+A successful vaccination leaves a distinct, permanent circular scar on the upper arm.

-Note: Routine vaccination stopped in the 1970s.
-It is currently only given to specific military personnel and lab workers.
+Note: Routine civilian vaccination stopped globally in the 1970s.
+Today, it is only administered to specific military personnel, first responders, and laboratory workers.

 2. Emergency Treatments

-While there used to be no cure, antiviral drugs like Tecovirimat (TPOXX) have been developed and stockpiled by governments to treat Smallpox in the event of a bioterrorism outbreak.
+Historically, there was no cure for smallpox once contracted.
+However, modern antiviral drugs like Tecovirimat (TPOXX) have been recently developed, approved, and heavily stockpiled by global governments specifically to treat and contain a potential bioterrorism outbreak.

 No comments: